Web3 Company Bank Account: Why Crypto Startups Get Debanked (2026)

 6. Confirm current terms with the institution and counsel — policies change; not banking/legal/financial advice.

-Mercury (a fintech working with partner banks) and Sygnum (a regulated digital-asset bank) are structurally different answers — a fintech-over-partner-banks vs a bank built for digital assets — each with its own crypto-activity policy and eligibility.
-The comparison article covers the distinction; confirm each provider's current terms directly.
+Mercury (a fintech working with partner banks) and Sygnum (a regulated digital-asset bank) are structurally different answers to the same problem — a fintech over partner banks versus a bank built for digital assets — each with its own crypto-activity policy and eligibility.
+The crypto-friendly business bank account guide sets out the full framework; confirm each provider's current terms directly.

-Wag3s is not a bank.
-Wag3s HR and the wider finance OS keep the reconciled financial record across whatever bank or fintech is used — so payroll, supplier and tax data, and bank reconciliation, remain intact and auditable even if banking has to move.
+Wag3s is not a bank and does not provide banking.
+What Wag3s HR and the wider finance OS do is keep the reconciled financial record across whatever bank or fintech you use — so payroll, supplier and tax data, and bank reconciliation, stay intact and auditable even if banking has to move.
+It supports, rather than replaces, the qualified banking and legal counsel a debanking situation calls for.
 See the HR product page.

 Further reading